akka/akka/akka-docs/rst/project/migration-guide-2.3.x-2.4.x.rst

 .. includecode:: ../../../akka-actor-tests/src/test/scala/akka/event/EventStreamSpec.scala#event-bus-start-unsubscriber-scala

-Please note that this change affects you only if you have implemented your own busses, Akka's own ``context.eventStream`` is still there and does not require any attention from you concerning this change.
+Please note that this change affects you only if you have implemented your own buses, Akka's own ``context.eventStream`` is still there and does not require any attention from you concerning this change.

 FSM notifies on same state transitions